 The Holiday Inn Resort Waikiki Beachcomber – Only a 3 minute walk from the beach and across the road from the ‘Royal Hawaiian Centre’.
 The Holiday Inn is a 4 star hotel.
 The apartments are awesome!
 They are really clean and spacious.
 The hotel has an outdoor pool, sauna, fitness centre, complementary Wifi and access to the Macy’s department store on the ground floor.
 They also have a gift shop, a cafe, a concierge and activity desk.
 Wheelchair accessibility of the hotel was great.
 Would highly recommend staying here!
 This hotel has now been taken over by Outrigger.
 The new name of this hotel is ‘Waikiki Beachcomber by Outrigger’.

 The Hilton Garden Inn Waikiki Beach – An 8 minute walk to the beach and shops.
-It is a newly renovated and has a rating of 3 stars.
+It is a newly renovated hotel and has a rating of 3 stars.
 The apartments are quite small even the wheelchair accessible rooms, but the rooms were clean and nice to stay in.
-The service was pretty good but I think they could definitely improve.
 The hotel also has an outdoor pool, complementary Wifi, a fitness centre, a bar near the pool, and a new restaurant which we didn’t go to because it wasn’t open yet.
 They also have a shop beside the lobby which sells food and souvenirs.
-Across the road there is a supermarket which is great for getting snacks etc. This is a good hotel but the rooms are not suitable for wheelchairs.
+Across the road there is a supermarket which is great for getting snacks.
+This is a good hotel but the rooms are not suitable for wheelchairs.

 Places to eat in Waikiki: